The Power of Love (Huey Lewis and the News song): Use in Back to the Future

 The song appears early in Back to the Future as Marty McFly (played by Michael J. Fox) skateboards to school.
-Later in the film, McFly and his band play a hard rock version of the song for a Battle of the Bands audition, at which a judge played by Huey Lewis tells Marty's group that they are "just too darn loud".
+Later that day, McFly and his band begin a hard-rock version of the song for a Battle of the Bands audition at his school, but is interrupted by one of the judges (played by Huey Lewis himself) telling Marty's group that they are "just too darn loud".
 Then the song is heard again when Marty returns to his neighborhood.
-In the sequel, Back to the Future Part II, the 2015 version of Marty attempts to play the song on his guitar just after being fired but ends up playing it very poorly due to his damaged hand from his 1985 collision with a Rolls-Royce.
+In the sequel, Back to the Future Part II, the 2015 version of Marty attempts to play the song on his guitar just after being fired but ends up playing it very poorly due to lack of practice and also his damaged hand from his 1985 collision with a Rolls-Royce.
 Finally, it can be briefly heard playing in the car where Needles and his buddies are driving when Needles challenges Marty to the fate-determining car race near the end of Back to the Future Part III.

 Music video

 The music video, filmed in June 1985, shows the band playing in a nightclub (Uncle Charlie's, a frequent stop for the band in their early career) with Emmett "Doc" Brown (Christopher Lloyd) showing up in his DeLorean "Time Machine", apparently after time-traveling, and a couple stealing it for a joy ride.
 Lewis said filming took the entire day and night to complete, with the band finishing up at 3:00 AM.
 The video is included as a bonus feature in several home video releases of Back to the Future.
+The video was added into rotation on MTV starting on the week of June 26th, 1985.